Max-1234-hub/CMI-Net/README.md

 ## Requirements

-This is my experiment eviroument
+This is my experiment environment
 - python3.7
 - pytorch+cuda10.2